Mitchell-Nuckols/Mitchell-Nuckols.github.io/README.md

-# Random blog site thing for stuff
+# Github Site
+Mostly for Japanese translations (not good ones)